(Almost) Complete Intersection Lov\'{a}sz-Saks-Schrijver ideals and regularity of their powers: Introduction

 Algebraic properties of the ideal $L_G(2)$, such as primary decomposition, radical, prime, and complete intersections are studied in terms of the combinatorial invariants of $G$ in \cite{CW2019, HMSW, AK2021}.
 In \cite{CW2019}, Conca and Welker try to answer the questions: When is $L_G(d)$ radical, prime, and complete intersection?
 In this direction, the authors completely characterize the above properties when $G$ is a forest, in terms of the maximal degree of vertices in $G$ and $d$ (see Remark \ref{R,CI,Prime}).

 In Section \ref{section 2}, we characterize complete intersection LSS-ideals corresponding to unicyclic and bicyclic graphs.
-Here $\Delta(G)$ is the maximal degree of the vertices in $G$. \begin{thm} Let $G$ be a graph and $d$ be a positive integer. \begin{enumerate}[(a)] \item If $G$ is unicyclic with $d\geq 3$, then $L_G(d)$ is a complete intersection if and only if $d \geq \Delta(G)$. \item If $G$ is bicyclic with $d \geq 4$, then $L_{G}(d)$ is a complete intersection if and only if $d \geq \Delta(G)$. \end{enumerate} \end{thm}
+Here $\Delta(G)$ is the maximal degree of the vertices in $G$. \begin{thm} Let $G$ be a graph and $d$ be a positive integer. \begin{enumerate}[(a)] \item If $G$ is unicyclic with $d\geq 3$, then $L_G(d)$ is a complete intersection if and only if $d \geq \Delta(G)$.